vip3r011/opensource-casino-v9/README.md

+note from forker: this is goldsvet, so math yeah LOL XD
 # opensource-casino-v9
 Open source slots casino script (formely-Goldsvet) v9 This is a laravel casino app, you need to download game packs for it.